Interface Array

 Indicates whether some other array is equal to this one.
 Returns true if and only if:

-1. the specified object is a array (i.e. implements Array),
+1. the specified object is an array (i.e. implements Array),

 2. both arrays have the same length,